 2. Grizzly Bear

-We’ve recently seen a brown-furred bear, but without the shoulder hump, so we knew it’s not a grizzly bear.
+We’ve recently seen a brown-furred bear without the shoulder hump, so we knew it was not a grizzly bear.
 It was a Cinnamon bear, a subspecies of a black bear.
 See below how gorgeous they are.

 Things to do in Jasper National Park - Cinnamon Bear